info-sapphire/webpack-template/README.md

 import icon from '~/assets/icons/icon.svg';
 ```

-if you want you can set the output folder for the imported images
+if you want you can set the output folder for the imported images:

 ``` js
 ...
     options: {